Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 ## Resources
 Code Institute's Slack Community.
 Code Institute's Codestar Django Blog was used in the beginning stages of the development of this project.
-Django Documentation - Heavy Reliance on Django documentation to implement forms, models, views etc.
+Code Institute's Boutique Ado app was used as a base for the products and navigation Django Documentation - Heavy Reliance on Django documentation to implement forms, models, views etc.
 W3Schools documentation for CSS
 Bootstrap Documentation - For implementing Bootstrap styles across project